16 Women Reveal Exactly How They Got Six-Pack Abs

 Work out on an empty stomach

 “Always work out on an empty stomach—it burns calories and stored fat.
 Many people make the mistake of having a banana—which can be equivalent to two slices of bread—before going to the gym and don’t understand why they are not losing weight.
 Your body is going to burn that banana first before it starts to burn any body fat.
 But by the time you’re done burning off the banana, you are out of the gym!” —Neda Varbanova, 28, founder of Healthy with Nedi.
+Here are short inspirational quotes that will get you up and running towards your goals.

 “I’ll stray from using the cliche ‘abs are made in the kitchen.’
 But you can easily go from two upper abs to four or six based on what you’re eating!
 That said, CrossFit has been key for me.
 We never or rarely do traditional ab exercises.
 Instead, the core is developed through barbell movements, gymnastics, and conditioning workouts.
 Folks shouldn’t be relying on the old bicycles anymore.” —April Kaminski, 36, customer service manager.
 Find out the 8 myths you need to stop believing for you to get abs.